albanebashota/ML-Model_Range/README.md

 # Downloading and Using the Machine Learning Model
-The API automatically downloads the necessary files from Google Drive if they are not present locally.
+The API automatically downloads the necessary files from Google Drive.

 The files include:

 label_encoders.pkl: Encodes categories for neo_make, neo_model, etc.